On-farm decision making and risk in an increasingly variable climate

 With Farming Forecaster, farmers can now compare pasture growth and feed requirements if they left stock in the paddock versus removing some stock into drought containment areas, called droughtlots.
 It helps producers make timely and informed decisions during increasingly volatile conditions.

-Farming Forecaster is now being rolled out to other regions in NSW and elsewhere, with Tasmanian groups coming on-board in March 2022.
+Farming Forecaster is now being rolled out to other regions in NSW and elsewhere, and in Tasmania, starting with NRM South and partners coming on-board in March 2022.

 Farming Forecaster has been partially funded by: